angular/angular/README.md

 Also see our [`Good for community contribution`](https://github.com/angular/material2/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+community+contribution%22) label.

-High level items planned for October 2016:
+High level items planned for November 2016:
 * Initial version of md-select
-* Basic docs for dialog and snackbar
-* Major bug bashing
+* Continued bug bashing
-* Start design on autocomplete and chips
+* Initial versions of autocomplete and chips
 * AoT compile e2e app
-* Start work on https://material.angular.io site
+* Continue work on https://material.angular.io site
-* Onboarding for 3 (!) new Angular Material team members.
+* Major refactoring for md-input
+* Tabs animations
+* Expanding e2e test coverage

 #### Feature status: